ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

 **ibicus provides a flexible and user-friendly toolkit for the bias adjustment of climate models and associated evaluation.**

-ibicus currently implements eight methods for bias adjustment published in peer-reviewed literature, including ISIMIP (Lange 2019) and CDFt (Michelangeli et al. 2009).
-The package enables the user to modify and refine their settings and parameters, and provides an evaluation framework to assess marginal, temporal, spatial, and multivariate properties of the bias corrected climate model.
+ibicus currently implements eight state of the art methods for bias adjustment published in peer-reviewed literature, including ISIMIP (Lange 2019) and CDFt (Michelangeli et al. 2009).
+The package enables the user to modify and refine their settings and parameters, and provides an evaluation framework to assess marginal, temporal, spatial, and multivariate properties as well as a range of climate indices of the bias adjusted climate model.

 You can find an introduction-video for ibicus `here <https://www.youtube.com/watch?v=n8QlGLU2gIo>`_.